 top of page

-Lift for Life: A DNA-Tuned Guide to Strength Training
+Lift for Life: A DNA-Tuned Guide to Genetics and Strength-Training

 A simple, sustainable strength routine can sharpen insulin control, protect your bones and brain, and dial down inflammation — especially when you tailor it to your genes.